quellen-sol/ArchipelaPal/README.md

 # ArchipelaPal

-ArchipelaPal is a bot that plays its own world in an Archipelago Randomizer, which can be useful for world developers or for those who prefer not to or are unable to organize a game with others.
+ArchipelaPal is a bot that autonomously plays its own world in an Archipelago Randomizer, perfect for world developers and players who prefer a solo experience or find organizing multiplayer games challenging.

 ## Prerequisites